nikunjgupta609/Scaler_Assignment/README.md

 # LeetCode GPT Assistant

 ## Overview
-LeetCode GPT Assistant is a Streamlit-based application that fetches LeetCode problem details using the LeetCode API and provides *intuitive explanations*, structured problem-solving approaches, guiding hints, and complexity analysis AI-guided assistance using OpenAI's API.
+LeetCode GPT Assistant is a Streamlit-based application that fetches LeetCode problem details using the LeetCode API and provides **intuitive explanations**, **structured problem-solving approaches**, **guiding hints**, and **complexity analysis** AI-guided assistance using OpenAI's API.

 ## Setup Instructions
 ### Prerequisites